Reena Bhardwaj

-Reena Bhardwaj is a British Indian singer, songwriter and recording artist best known for her collaborations with A. R. Rahman and Nitin Sawhney.
+Reena Bhardwaj is a British singer, songwriter and recording artist best known for her collaborations with A. R. Rahman and Nitin Sawhney.
 Versatile to genre and language, her repertoire includes a variety of Indian Traditional, Bollywood, World and Popular styles sung in various Indian languages (Hindi, Punjabi, Bengali, Tamil, Telugu) and English.

 Early years and education

 Reena Bhardwaj was born and raised in London.
 From a very young age she displayed an intrinsic flair for the Indian arts, especially music and dance.
 She trained in the North Indian Classical Dance form Kathak and started performing on stage from the age of 9.
 During her teens, focus shifted to singing and she began to impress audiences as she sang complex compositions effortlessly.
 It was her natural vocal talent that eventually drew the attention of some of the world's leading pioneers of music, both in India and the UK.

 An avid academic, Reena Bhardwaj chose to pursue a professional career in Business Management, while continuing to develop her musical interests on the side.
 She won a sponsorship on the Windsor Fellowship Management program and went on to graduate with Bachelor's and master's degrees from the London School of Economics.
 She briefly worked in corporate marketing and communications in the City of London.